Pushed fronts in a Fisher-KPP-Burgers system using geometric desingularization: A quasi-homogeneous blow-up of the nilpotent fixed point

-\begin{rmk} The fixed point in (\ref{eq:1desing3}) is hyperbolic and so we could linearize the system by a near-identity change of coordinates using Hartman-Grobman Theorem.
-Resonances between the eigenvalues limit the smoothness of the conjugacy mapping and, even still, the mere existence of a near-identity conjugacy is not sufficient to obtain the estimates that we desire. \end{rmk} \begin{proof} Take the integral form of (\ref{eq:1desing3}),
+\begin{rmk} The fixed point in (\ref{eq:1desing2}) is hyperbolic and so we could linearize the system by a near-identity change of coordinates using Hartman-Grobman Theorem.
+Resonances between the eigenvalues limit the smoothness of the conjugacy mapping and, even still, the mere existence of a near-identity conjugacy is not sufficient to obtain the estimates that we desire. \end{rmk} \begin{proof} Proofs for more general Shilnikov type problems of this form can be found in \cite{deng89,shilnikov70}.
+We present some elements of the proof here.
+Take the integral form of (\ref{eq:1desing2}),

 The transition ``time" required for the solution to pass from $\Sigma_{in}$ to $\Sigma_{out}$ is

 We need estimates on the solution of this equation on the interval $[0,\sigma^*]$.
 Define $\Psi:X\to X$ as the right hand side of (\ref{eq:Qdef}) and let $X$ be the Banach Space